Social Icons

 Directed by Brad Bird

-Forced to accept the fact that they will have to get jobs and get things right, Frozone shows up telling them he was approached by a man who wants to change things.
-The new helper wants Elastigirl to be the new face of the superhero world as he wants to rebrand them.
+Forced to accept that they’ll have to get jobs and sort things out, Frozone shows up telling them he was approached by a man who wants to change things.
+This new ally wants Elastigirl to be the new face of the superhero world, as he aims to rebrand them.
+Bob, not so cool with the idea, now has to stay home with the kids while Helen is out there saving the world (I’m sure you saw all this in the trailer).

-We saw Jack-Jack show off his swiss army knife of powers.
-He can change form, turn to a monster, set his whole body a blaze, travel through dimensions, ability to hear from another dimension, multiply, shoot beams from his eyes and much more.
+We see Jack-Jack show off his Swiss Army knife of powers.
+He can change form, turn into a monster, set his whole body ablaze, travel through dimensions, hear from another dimension, multiply, shoot beams from his eyes, and much more.
+The movie’s villain, however, is a bit of a letdown—Screenslaver.
+I preferred the villain from the last movie.

 Jurassic World: Fallen Kingdom (2018)